-Make summer 2020 the best time to prepare your ABRSM Grade 5 music theory exam once and for all!
+Make autumn 2020 the best time to prepare your ABRSM Grade 5 music theory exam once and for all!

 Much is said about ABRSM Grade 5 music theory.
 How hard and scary it is, how long the exam takes, how confusing is this and that…All rumors and insecurities that have converted Grade 5 music theory into a drama for most music students.